Vasyl-Bodnar/dearfortuna/content/posts/to-debug-or-aai.md

 And I would not really say I use all that much AI tooling (certainly not the latest and greatest).
 Still, I find it useful to occasionally indulge in these simple chatbots that most people would use.

-Brainstorming, summarizig, finding, maybe even being of help in debugging sometimes?
+Brainstorming, summarizing, finding info, maybe even being of help in debugging sometimes?

-So I run some basic tests, will it (GPT-5, Claude Son 4) find this bug?
+So I shall run some basic tests, will it (GPT-5, Claude Son 4) find this bug?

 ### Tests for tests's sake
 First the basic basic, copy and paste the entire file (~300 LOC).